A Study of Commonsense Reasoning over Visual Object Properties: Results

-\textbf{How does performance vary across reasoning levels?} Based on the presented framework, we expect the progression of reasoning complexity as \textit{recognition $<$ property inference $<$ counterfactual}.
-However, the results among the top-tier VLMs (Qwen2.5-VL-Instruct, InternVL3, Gemma 3, and GPT-4o-mini) suggest a progression \textit{property inference $<$ recognition $<$ counterfactual}.
-This suggests that modern VLMs still exhibit poor low-level perceptual capabilities, which aligns with several recent findings.
-First, \citet{jiang2024marvel} showed poor perceptual performance of MLLMs for fine-grained visual analysis tasks, including counting.
-Second, \citet{zhang2024exploring} found blind spots in MLLMs with sensitivity to visual quality and distractors in the image.
-And, finally, \citet{yuan2021perception} showed perception failures in the MetaVQA framework and highlighted the need for detailed perceptual grounding of VLMs.
-The lower performance on counterfactual questions is indicative of the difficulty with changes and hypotheticals and their reliance on commonsense reasoning and learned associations, areas where modern VLMs lack better grounding~\cite{li2024eyes}.
-Similarly to VLMs, humans perform best on inference questions, but struggle less with counterfactual reasoning.
+\textbf{How does counting performance vary across reasoning levels?} We expect the progression of reasoning complexity \textit{recognition $<$ property inference $<$ counterfactual} (\cref{sec:framework}) to be reflected in corresponding trends in model performance.
+However, the results among the top-tier VLMs (Qwen2.5-VL-Instruct, InternVL3, Gemma 3, and GPT-4o-mini) reveal a progression \textit{property inference $<$ recognition $<$ counterfactual}.
+This suggests that modern VLMs still exhibit poor low-level perceptual capabilities, which aligns with several recent findings: 1) Jiang \etal \cite{jiang2024marvel} showed poor perceptual performance of MLLMs for fine-grained visual analysis tasks, including counting; 2) Zhang \etal \cite{zhang2024exploring} identified blind spots in MLLMs, including sensitivity to visual quality and image distractors; 3) Zhang \etal \cite{zhang2025sphere} revealed spatial blind spots in VLMs through a hierarchical evaluation framework.
+The lower accuracy on counterfactual questions is indicative of difficulty with changes and hypotheticals, reliance on learned associations, and lack of reliable grounding~\cite{li2024eyes}.
+Humans also perform best on inference questions but struggle less than VLMs with counterfactual reasoning.